 Our flagship pro-active support subscription is there for your ongoing needs for anything from tuning to replication setup to answering developer questions, and we also take proactive steps to ensure your servers' health, providing you full value for money every month.
 We feel it most important to build an ongoing relationship.
 Our pricing is simple, clear, affordable, and published on our site.

-Open Query staff meeting photo - September 2012
+Open Query (partial) staff photo - September 2012

 From left to right: Daniel Black, Peter Lock, Anna Lock (admin),

-Arjen Lentz, Claire (Arjen's partner - not OQ), Steve Dalton (no longer with OQ), Missing: Thom McIntyre, Grant Allen
+Arjen Lentz, Claire (Arjen's partner - not OQ), Steve Dalton (no longer with OQ)

 Additional points of possible interest: